Belaire Rosé

 Belaire Rosé is a French sparkling wine produced in the Provence-Alpes-Côte d'Azur region of the South of France.

 Officially labelled "Luc Belaire Rare Rosé," the wine is a blend of Syrah, Grenache, and Cinsault grapes typically used in the production of Provençal rosé wines.
-The brand is owned by niaz the New York-based company Sovereign Brands.
+The brand is owned by the New York-based company Sovereign Brands.
 The brand's packaging is noteworthy for its opaque black bottles.
 Rick Ross is one of their major promoters.

 The brand's range also includes a Brut and Luxe, a demi-sec sparkling wine.